burkeholland/quick-start/src/chapters/chapter3.md

 ![login 5](images/login-stage5-ios.png)
 ![login 5](images/login-stage5-android.png)

-Now that you have the ability to bind the front end to the back end, you need to be able to send that data to a database in order to complete the login routine.
-In the next chapter, you will connect the view and the view model to a back end service via the model.
+Now that you have the ability to bind the UI to a view model, you need to be able to send that data to a database in order to complete the login routine.
+In the next chapter, you will connect the view and the view model to a back end service.